-As of March 31, 2017, PGE had a \$500 million revolving credit facility scheduled to expire in November 2020.
+As of June 30, 2017, PGE had a \$500 million revolving credit facility scheduled to expire in November 2020.

 Pursuant to the terms of the agreement, the revolving credit facility may be used for general corporate purposes, as backup for commercial paper borrowings, and to permit the issuance of standby letters of credit.
 PGE may borrow for one, two, three, or six months at a fixed interest rate established at the time of the borrowing, or at a variable interest rate for any period up to the then remaining term of the applicable credit facility.
-The revolving credit facility contains a provision that allows for two, one-year extensions, subject to approval by the banks.
-During the first quarter of 2017, PGE exercised one of the two extensions available under the terms of the credit facility.
-Such action resulted in an updated expiration date for the agreement of November 2020.
+During the first quarter of 2017, PGE exercised one of the two one-year extensions available under the terms of the credit facility.
+Such action resulted in an updated expiration date of November 2020.
 The facility also contains a provision that requires annual fees based on PGE's unsecured credit ratings, and contains customary covenants and default provisions, including a requirement that limits consolidated indebtedness, as defined in the agreement, to 65% of total capitalization.
-As of March 31, 2017, PGE was in compliance with this covenant with a 50.6% debt-to-total capital ratio.
+As of June 30, 2017, PGE was in compliance with this covenant with a 51.0% debt-to-total capital ratio.